Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Carat weight measures the mass of a gemstone, with one carat equaling 0.20 grams.
 While size is often equated with value, the relationship is non-linear.
 As gemstones increase in size, their rarity escalates significantly, leading to an exponential jump in price per carat, assuming quality (the other 3 Cs) remains constant.

-For instance, a single 3-carat ruby of exceptional quality is vastly more valuable than three 1-carat rubies of the same quality.
+A single 3-carat ruby of exceptional quality is vastly more valuable than three 1-carat rubies of the same quality.
 This "rarity factor" means that even small increases in carat weight can substantially impact the final value of a high-quality gem.

 A Guide to Popular Gemstones (With Meanings & Birthstones)

 The world of gemstones is incredibly diverse, offering a spectrum of colors, histories, and optical properties.
-While thousands of mineral species exist, only a select few possess the beauty, durability, and rarity requisite for use in fine jewelry.
+While thousands of mineral species exist, only a select few possess the beauty, durability, and rarity required for use in fine jewelry.
 These popular gemstones are often categorized historically or by their connection to specific months of the year as birthstones.

 The Big Four: Diamond, Ruby, Sapphire, Emerald